Mexico's Los Cabos braces for approaching storm Lorena | New Country 923

 In the Atlantic, Hurricane Jerry was gaining strength on a track that was predicted to carry it near the northern Leeward Islands on Friday and north of Puerto Rico on Saturday.

-Its maximum sustained winds stood at 105 mph (165 kph) late Thursday.
-It was centered about 385 miles (625 kilometers) east of the northern Leeward Islands and was moving to the west-northwest at 16 mph (26 kph).
+Its maximum sustained winds stood at 105 mph (165 kph) early Friday.
+It was centered about 340 miles (550 kilometers) east of the northern Leeward Islands and was moving to the west-northwest at 16 mph (26 kph).

 Elsewhere in the Atlantic, Hurricane Humberto became a post-tropical cyclone out at sea after tearing off rooftops, toppling trees and knocking out power in Bermuda while blowing past the British territory Wednesday night.
 Officials said the storm caused no reported deaths.